 This page describes alternative options in TU Delft supported tools.
 The best option depends on the context.
-If you need support in using alternative tooling now or in preparation of next academic year please contact email@example.com.
+If you need support in using alternative tooling now or in preparation of the next academic year, please contact firstname.lastname@example.org.

 Projectcampus can be used to divide students into project groups, to share and discuss inspiration and progress and to deliver Milestones (Assignments).
 Brightspace also offers the option to divide students enrolled in a course into several subgroups.
 In MS Teams team members can be divided into subgroups using channels (public of private) or you can let students collaborate in their own team.

 Projectcampus allows students to easily share and discuss their progress during for instance a design process or in interactive project pages.
 A project in Projectcampus can be considered as a visual timeline and is either created by a single student or a group of students.
 In this timeline students share content (text, images, video or Vimeo and YouTube links) with their project members and can add comments to those posts.
 Projectcampus does not facilitate collaboration on documents or annotation in documents.

 A team in MS Teams provides a similar timeline interface like Projectcampus with Posts.
 Also it is possible to Chat, have Virtual meetings and Share documents and Work together in the same documents based on Microsoft 365.